fucheng96/olympics/README.md

 **Results**

+The key findings of this analysis are:
+- Key finding 1
+- Key finding 2
+- Key finding 3

-The key findings of this analysis can be found at the Medium post available [here]().
+More information can be found at the Medium post available [here]().

 **Licensing, Authors, Acknowledgements**